AnggaR96s/Reforestation/README.md

-## Have you heard of the band 1023MB?
-They haven't got a gig yet.
+## The Swiss must've been pretty confident in their chances of victory if they included a corkscrew in their army knife.